England arrive at Downing Street to celebrate European Championship glory

 In a post on X, the team shared a photo of the Euros trophy draped in an England flag on a seat on the plane.

-Holding the trophy, Williamson was first to step off the plane alongside head coach Sarina Wiegman.
+Holding the trophy, Williamson was first to step off the plane alongside Wiegman.

 Outside of the airport, crowds were lined up to welcome the team and the trophy back home.